Creating and managing CDP deployments

 Load balancer and node placement 2 load balancers are placed in private subnets.
 All cluster nodes are placed in private subnets.
 2 load balancers are placed in the external subnets and all cluster nodes are placed in the internal subnets.
 2 load balancers and all cluster nodes are placed in public subnets.

-Multiple availability zones Environment and Data Lake clusters are spread across multiple availability zones.
-Environment and Data Lake clusters are spread across multiple availability zones.
-Environment cluster is spread across two availability zones.
+Multiple availability zones Environment and Data Lake clusters are spread across three availability zones.
+Environment and Data Lake clusters are spread across three availability zones.
+Environment cluster is spread across three availability zones.
+Basic Data Lake cluster is deployed in one availability zone.

 Ports open (in the external and internal network) Ports 22 and 443 are open by default.
 Ports 22 and 443 are open by default.
 Ports 22 and 443 are open by default.